-We welcome patients from all over the world who have chosen our clinic to help them with their cancer healing journey.
-One common side effect we notice with many who battle cancer and its symptoms is the subsequent challenge with depression and some form of anxiety.
-The Budwig Center helps patients fight these emotional side effects from day 1 of their programs.
+A common side effect of cancer and its symptoms is depression and some form of anxiety.
+The Budwig Center helps patients fight these emotional side effects from day 1 of the programs.

-A key ingredient to successfully fight depression and anxiety is the chemical messenger called serotonin, often dubbed the mood stabilizer.
+A key ingredient to successfully fight against depression and anxiety is the chemical messenger called serotonin, often dubbed the mood stabilizer.
 When we increase serotonin levels, we automatically feel less anxious and happier.
 Where can we get our hands on this effective weapon against depression?
-We need to consume foods rich in tryptophan from which serotonin is synthesized.
+We need to consume foods rich in tryptophan.
+Interestingly, serotonin is synthesized by tryptophan.

 One of the richest sources of serotonin is cottage cheese.
-Cottage cheese is used in the Budwig mix along with flaxseed oil and freshly ground flaxseeds.
+The main ingredients in the Budwig mix are cottage cheese and flaxseed oil (or freshly ground flaxseeds).
 In addition to serotonin, high levels of Omega 3 fatty acids also help with stress.
 Hemp seeds, Chia seeds, and walnuts, – all part of the Budwig diet – are very rich in Omega 3 fatty acids.
 Also, gravitate towards fruits that are high in tryptophan such as pineapple, avocado, apples, berries, and tomatoes.

 DO YOU WANT TO RECEIVE A FREE CONSULTATION FROM A BUDWIG THERAPIST?
 CLICK HERE>>>

-A study, done by Dr. Garnet Cheney of Stanford Medical school, showed fresh raw cabbage juice to be very beneficial for patients suffering from ulcers, stomach pain, acid reflux, and gastrointestinal ulcerations (4).
+A study, done by Dr. Garnet Cheney of Stanford Medical school, showed fresh raw cabbage juice to be very beneficial for patients suffering from ulcers, stomach pain, acid reflux, and gastrointestinal ulceration (4).

-Included in each clinical program at the Budwig Center are healthy and delicious meals approved by the Budwig Protocol.
-Our nutritionist not only prepares these meals for the patients but also provides training sessions where she educates patients (and their family members, friends, and caregivers) on the value of each ingredient and shows how they can prepare the very same meals themselves.
+Included in each clinical program at the Budwig Center are healthy and delicious meals.
+Our nutritionist and kitchen staff not only prepare Budwig approved meals for those who enroll in our programs, but also provide training sessions.
+Thus, patients (and their family members, friends, and caregivers) learn the value of each ingredient and how they can prepare the very same meals themselves.

 Our patients go home with an official Budwig Guide loaded with recipes, allowing them to continue preparing and enjoying these healthy meals when they return home.

-Our patients find our location has been ideal for them to step out of the “rat race” of life, to disconnect, and to fully focus on regaining their health, both physically and emotionally.
-Enjoying the beautiful Mediterranean Sea, taking leisurely walks through the nearby parks, coupled with the relaxed Spanish lifestyle and the Mediterranean diet, has contributed significantly to the success of their healing journey.
+Moreover, our patients find our location has been ideal for them to step out of the “rat race” of life and to disconnect.
+Most find they can entirely focus on regaining their health, both physically and emotionally.
+The daily delights of the area such as the beautiful Mediterranean Sea, leisurely walking through the nearby parks, the relaxed Spanish lifestyle and the Mediterranean Diet, have all proved very beneficial.
+All these positive features and activities have contributed significantly to the success of their healing journey.

 HAVE YOU DOWNLOADED THE FREE BUDWIG GUIDE?
 CLICK HERE>>>

-If a person combating depression can spend as little as 20 minutes per day outdoors, according to a University of Toronto researcher in a study examining 26 years of research, they would see a vast improvement in their mood.
+We encourage anyone who is combating depression to spend at least 20 minutes per day outdoors.
+A University of Toronto researcher carried out a study examining 26 years of research.
+The results revealed that there was a vast improvement in mood levels for those who spent as little as 20 minutes in the sun.
 The study also confirmed, “that even low levels of physical activity (walking and gardening for 20-30 minutes a day) can ward off depression in people of all age groups (6).”

-Movement is very important.
-It not only aids our circulatory system, but it also helps the body produce endorphins and encephalin, nicknamed the “happy hormones”.
+Movement is essential.
+It aids our circulatory system and assists the body to produce endorphins and encephalin – also known as “happy hormones.”
 A walk in a park, cycling, swimming in the sea or a lake for 30 minutes are forms of exercise that most people can tolerate at levels specific to their physical condition.

 FOR MORE INFORMATION ON EMOTIONAL THERAPIES CLICK HERE>>>

 Using the Budwig Protocol, Budwig Center offers clinical and home care distance programs to help people with cancer.
 We understand that cancer is not just a physical ailment but has an emotional impact as well.
-Therefore, we treat the whole person using diet, emotional healing therapies and lifestyle changes that jointly help combat depression and anxiety while we help you with your cancer healing journey.
+Therefore, we treat the whole person using diet, emotional healing therapies.
+We also encourage specific lifestyle changes.
+Embracing new healthy habits and making adjustments to one’s thinking help combat depression and anxiety and spur you on in the cancer healing journey.